 Below are some key highlights from the weekly report published by the U.S. Energy Information Administration.

-- U.S. commercial crude oil inventories (excluding those in the Strategic Petroleum Reserve) decreased by 7.3 million barrels from the previous week.
+- U.S. commercial crude oil inventories decreased by 0.5 million barrels from the previous week.